-Molecular biology is a branch of science that analyzes the role of the DNA, RNA and cell function, aiding our understanding of biological activity, in particular genetics.
-In the early 1990s the traditional understanding of molecular biology and genetics changed with the development of biotechnology, computational systems biology and genetic techniques such as PCR.
+Molecular biology is a branch of science that analyses the role of the DNA, RNA and cell function, aiding our understanding of biological activity, in particular, genetics.
+In the early 1990s, the traditional knowledge of molecular biology and genetics changed with the development of biotechnology, computational systems biology and genetic techniques such as PCR.

-Artist and geneticist Dr. Hunter Cole utilises her knowledge and experience in biotechnology to create digital art, installations and drawings that challenge what we understand (and know) about biotechnology (and science).
+Artist and geneticist Dr Hunter Cole utilises her knowledge and experience in biotechnology to create digital art, installations and drawings that challenge what we understand (and know) about biotechnology (and science).
 In her pioneering project, Radioactive Biohazard, the advanced progress of biotechnology is the artwork itself.
-Dr. Cole raises awareness about the relationship between biology and art as well as between (bio)art and society by confronting issues related to human cloning, stem cell, DNA tests and the human genome project.
+Dr Cole raises awareness about the relationship between biology and art and, as well as between (bio)art and society by confronting issues related to human cloning, stem cell, DNA tests and the human genome project.

-The beauty of the biotech-based creative universe of Dr. Hunter Cole is that it is not only art, but science also.
-Our culture often focuses on the ethical implications of biotech, however Dr. Cole’s work emphasises the benefits of biotechnology and connects audience, art and science, allowing us reflect on the applications (and implications) of biotechnology from a positive perspective.
-Dr. Hunter Cole explains, “Science provides new technologies, new materials and other resources for use by artists.
+The beauty of the biotech-based creative universe of Hunter Cole is that it is not only art but science also.
+Our culture often focuses on the ethical implications of biotech; however, her work emphasises the benefits of biotechnology and connects audience, art and science, allowing us to reflect on the applications (and implications) of biotechnology from a positive perspective.
+Dr Hunter Cole explains, “Science provides new technologies, new materials and other resources for use by artists.
 Creativity and art can lead science to look at matters differently.”

 You are a visual artist and a geneticist working (and teaching) in the intersection of art and science.
 When and how did the fascination with art/science come about?